psocha/psocha.github.io/_posts/2022-10-02-loose-culture.md

 Given such a dispersed setup, engineers have little room to influence each other's contractual decisions and need to accept whatever they're given.

 API writers say, _"This is our API surface.
 Deal with it."_
-API callers say, _"This is our bizarre usage pattern.
+API callers say, _"This is our usage pattern.
 Deal with it."_

 The service I work on in my day job has a JSON Swagger spec whose line count is somewhere in the low five figures; nobody besides our compiler has ever read the whole thing.
 Engineers complain about a lack of documentation all the time, but when documentation is available, only small subsets of it are ever of any interest; much of the rest is inferred through intuition.